rahulsurwade08/owtf/infra/terraform/README.md

    2. **Create IAM Roles for SSO:**
       - Go to the [IAM Console](https://console.aws.amazon.com/iam/home).
       - Create a new role and select **AWS SSO** as the trusted entity.
-      - Assign permissions that are necessary for Terraform operations.
-Common permissions include `AmazonEC2FullAccess`, `AmazonVPCFullAccess`, `AmazonS3FullAccess`, and `IAMFullAccess`.
+      - Assign permissions that are necessary for Terraform operations `AmazonEC2FullAccess`, `AmazonVPCFullAccess`, `ElasticLoadBalancingFullAccess`, and `IAMFullAccess`.

    3. **Assign Roles to Users:**
       - Go back to the AWS SSO Console.